fir15playz/fir15playz/README.md

 Current Projects are listed below.

 ## Velocity SMP - My Minecraft Server
-A Minecraft server for me and my friends play (Currently a School SMP)
+A Minecraft server for me and my friends play (Currently a not running)
 ### [Officical Website](https://fir15playz.github.io/Velocity-SMP/) of Velocity SMP

 ## Upcoming